TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/02-AWS-Basic-Concepts.md

 Some facts we learn in Task 3:

-* IAM is the underlying system for determining access to AWS services and resources
-* IAM principals are identities that AWS recognizes
-* Policy evaluation logic determines access - see the chart below
-* IAM roles can be temporarily assumed/switched by other identities - (NOTE: THM doesn't explicitly say this, but using IAM roles is almost always a better practice than using IAM users - more about this later)
+&star; IAM is the underlying system for determining access to AWS services and resources &star; IAM principals are identities that AWS recognizes &star; Policy evaluation logic determines access - see the chart below &star; IAM roles can be temporarily assumed/switched by other identities - (NOTE: THM doesn't explicitly say this, but using IAM roles is almost always a better practice than using IAM users - more about this later)
-* Trust policies determine who can assume roles
-* Identity Center (formerly SSO) allows centralized access management
+&star; Trust policies determine who can assume roles &star; Identity Center (formerly SSO) allows centralized access management

 > **NOTE**:
 > I use AWS Identity Center almost daily and overall I think it works well.
 I have a [cozy little video](https://youtu.be/tz0Yq1heMXw?si=CiDLABsL4oKn7roi) about how I use it on YouTube.